10 Money Saving Hacks for Parents

 Not only can you check out books for the entire family, but you can often check out DVDs for family movie nights at little to no cost.
 Most public libraries also offer a range of free activities for children, so be sure to take a look at your local library's event calendar.

 - Plan Vacations During Off-Peak Times

-If you have children under school age, you can save big by booking your beach vacation before Memorial Day or after Labor Day.
-Planning a Florida trip during the summer will be hot, but you'll save by heading there in the off-peak season.
+If you have children under school age, you can save big by booking your holidays outside of school breaks and travelling during the off-peak season.

 - Keep a Change Jar